canonical/netplan/doc/netplan.md

     mapping, where you can further specify ``input``/``output``/``private``.

     ``input`` (scalar)
-    :    The input key for the tunnel.
+    :    The input key for the tunnel

     ``output`` (scalar)
     :    The output key for the tunnel